1964 – 1968 Aurora Syndicate (Pierre S. Dupont III) – American Eagle – home port: New York, NY (USA).

 Since 1987 American Eagle, Inc. (W. Herbert Marshall, II) – homeport: Barnstable, MA and Newport, RI (USA).

-Together with Weatherly, Nefertiti, Freedom and Intrepid she is part of the America’s Cup Charter Company.
+1987 – 2019 Together with Weatherly, Nefertiti and Intrepid she was part of America’s Cup Charters fleet

 America’s Cup Results: 1964 19th America’s Cup Challenge, American Eagle (skipper: William S.”Bill” Cox) vs. Constellation (skipper: Bob Beavier) – 1-4.